PaNOSC-ViNYL/ase/doc/ase/md.rst

 -----------------------
 .. module:: ase.md.nptberendsen

-.. class:: NPTBerendsen(atoms, timestep, temperature, taut, fixcm, pressure, taup,compressibility)
+.. class:: NPTBerendsen(atoms, timestep, temperature, taut, pressure, taup, compressibility, fixcm)

 In Berendsen NPT simulations the velocities are scaled to achieve the desired temperature.
 The speed of the scaling is determined by the parameter taut.